SOLV-Code/HI-Tuna-Billfish-Viz/README.md

 locally using the script *1_Run_Locally.R*.
 Or you can just access the app at LINK.

+*Note*: Not all plot variations have been incorporated into the App yet.
+The full set is included in the pdf handouts at LINK.

 #### Data
 This contains the raw data files downloaded from LINK, and the code used to process the raw data into a compact format to use for the app.